oracle/gdk-vscode-extensions/graal-cloud-native-pack/README.md

 ## Extensions Included

-* [_Graal Development Kit for Micronaut_ Launcher](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.gcn) - an extension that provides a launcher for GDK for Micronaut projects.
+* [_Graal Development Kit for Micronaut_ Launcher](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.gcn) &mdash; an extension that provides a launcher for GDK projects.
-* [OCI DevOps Tools](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) - an extension that provides support for Oracle Cloud Infrastructure’s DevOps service in VS Code with the creation of build and deployment pipelines along with source code management that makes it easy to transition from local development to cloud-based development and deployment.
+* [OCI DevOps Tools](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) &mdash; an extension that provides support for Oracle Cloud Infrastructure’s DevOps service in VS Code with the creation of build and deployment pipelines along with source code management that makes it easy to transition from local development to cloud-based development and deployment.
-* [Launch for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) - an extension that provides a launcher for Micronaut projects.
+* [Launch for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) &mdash; an extension that provides a launcher for Micronaut projects.
-* [Tools for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut-tools) - an extension that provides Micronaut and GDK project support and delivers JDBC drivers supported by Oracle GCN.
+* [Tools for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut-tools) &mdash; an extension that provides Micronaut and GDK project support and delivers JDBC drivers supported by Oracle GCN.

 ### Feedback